 |

-Coach Dye autographing Ties. |
+| Auburn Coach Pat Dye autographing Ties. |

-What a way to ring in 1988.
+What a wonderful way to ring in 1988.
 It was a fun night.
 One that gave us many laughs, even during times of duress or mourning, memories of that evening always brings a smile to our faces.